2020 All-Ireland Senior Football Championship

-Competition format
+Format

 Provincial Championships format

 Connacht, Leinster, Munster and Ulster each organise a provincial championship.
 Most of the teams who lost a match in their provincial championship entered the All-Ireland qualifiers in the years prior to 2020 – New York did not enter the qualifiers.
 As the championship was delayed due to the impact of the COVID-19 pandemic, the qualifiers were abandoned with all matches being changed to straight knock-out.

 If the score is level at the end of the normal seventy minutes, two periods of ten minutes each way are played.
 If the score is still level the tie is decided by a penalty shoot-out.

 All-Ireland format

 The four provincial champions compete in the semi-finals.
 If the score is level at the end of the normal seventy minutes in a semi-final, two periods of ten minutes each way are played.
 If the score is still level the semi-final is replayed.
 If the score is level at the end of the normal seventy minutes in the final, the match is replayed.